LTingey/startup/README.md

 What I learned from GitHub assignment: fetch then pull and stage, commit, push \
 My IP address: 3.133.80.15 \
 How to SSH into my server: `ssh -i ~/Desktop/cs260/production.pem ubuntu@3.133.80.15` \
-After changing files in the server, don't forget to restart Caddy: `sudo service caddy restart`
+After changing files in the server, don't forget to restart Caddy: `sudo service caddy restart` \
+Deploy to server: `./deployWebsite.sh  -k ~/Desktop/cs260/production.pem -h 3.133.80.25`